Here come housing starts...

-The latest data on housing starts and building permits will cross the wires at 8:30 a.m.
+The latest data on housing starts and building permits will be out at 8:30 a.m.
 ET.

-Economists expect that starts fell 0.8% month-over-month in July at a seasonally adjusted annual rate of 1.180 million.
+Economists expect that housing starts rose 3.3% to 1.125 million and that building permits rose 5.5% to 1.135 million in April.

-Last month, housing starts surprised on the upside, surging 4.8% at a seasonally adjusted annual rate of 1.189 million.
+Last month, housing starts fell 8.8% at a seasonally adjusted rate of 1.089 million, while building permits fell 7.7% at an annualized pace of 1.086 million.

-As for building permits, economists forecast that they ticked up 0.6% month-over-month in July to a seasonally adjusted rate of 1.160 million.

-The previous month saw permits jump 1.5% at a rate of 1.153 million.

 Refresh this page for updates at 8:30 a.m.
 ET.